 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

 The tiniest state in America loves to smoke marijuana.
 I can’t say that I know this personally, but according to a study, Rhode Island has the highest percentage of reported weed smokers.
 That is an impressive honor, especially since they have not legalized marijuana.
 Yet, that doesn’t stop 1 in every 8 Rhode Island resident from enjoying some good herb.
-For that, Rhode Island, I congratulate you.

 Rhode Island laws